SwiftGGTeam/the-swift-programming-language-in-chinese/contributing.md

 Every commit starts with a one-sentence summary.
-The summary usually fits in 50 characters, but it's ok to exceed that amount occasionally if rewriting for brevity would make it too hard to read.
+The summary usually fits in 50 characters, but it's OK to exceed that amount occasionally if rewriting for brevity would make it too hard to read.
 If it's hard to write a good summary, try breaking your changes into multiple smaller commits.